Blog Posts in March 2011

 Some of the biggest buyers of the networking gear have decided to squeeze some extra discount out of the networking vendors and threatened them with open-source alternative, hoping to repeat the Linux/Apache/MySQL/PHP saga that made it possible to build server farms out of low-cost commodity gear with almost zero licensing costs.
 They formed the Open Networking Foundation, found a convenient technology (OpenFlow) and launched another major entrant in the Buzzword Bingo – Software-Defined Networking (SDN).

-Networking vendors, either trying to protect their margins by stalling the progress of this initiative, or stampeding into another Wild West Gold Rush (hoping to unseat their bigger competitors with low-cost standard-based alternatives) have joined the foundation in hordes; the list of initial members reads like Who’s Who in Networking.
+Networking vendors, either trying to protect their margins by stalling the progress of this initiative, or stampeding into another Wild West Gold Rush (hoping to unseat their bigger competitors with low-cost standard-based alternatives) have joined the foundation in hordes; the list of initial members (see the press release for details) reads like Who’s Who in Networking.

 I’m getting questions like this one all the time: “Where are we with NAT-PT?
 It was implemented in IOS quite a few years ago but it has never made it into ASA code.”